 2.10.a The IPP includes a schedule of the type and amount of all services and supports purchased by the regional center.
-[WIC §4646.5(a)(4)]
+[W&I Code §4646.5(a)(4)]

-Eighty-three of the eighty-eight (94 percent) sample consumer IPPs included a schedule of the type and amount of all services and supports purchased by ACRC.
-However, IPPs for five consumers did not indicate ACRC funded services as indicated below:
+Eighty-eight of the eighty-nine (99 percent) sample consumer IPPs included a schedule of the type and amount of all services and supports purchased by ACRC.
+However, the IPP for consumer #84 did not indicate ACRC funded durable medical equipment.
+During the monitoring review, an addendum was completed that included durable medical equipment as a service funded by ACRC.
+Accordingly, no recommendation is required.